Symbolic Summation of Multivariate Rational Functions: Introduction

 The rest of this paper is organized as follows.
-In Section~\ref{sec:pre}, we define the existence problem of telescopers and the summability problem precisely.
-We present a general scheme for designing algorithms to solve the shift equivalence testing problem in Section~\ref{sec:SET}, and compare our new algorithms with the other known algorithms in Appendix.
+In Section~\ref{sec:pre}, we define the existence problem of telescopers and the summability problem precisely and recall some basic complexity estimates for later use.
+We present a general scheme for designing algorithms to solve the shift equivalence testing problem in Section~\ref{sec:SET}, and compare our new algorithms with the other known algorithms in Section~\ref{sec:appendix}.
 In Section~\ref{sec:add decomp}, we first recall the notion of isotropy groups of polynomials and their basic properties, and then introduce orbital decompositions for rational functions.
 We apply orbital decompositions in Section~\ref{sec:summability} to reduce the rational summability problem for general rational functions to that for simple fractions.
 After this, we present a criterion on the summability of such simple fractions.
-In Section~\ref{sec:telescopers}, we again use the structure of isotropy groups and orbital decompositions to derive criteria for the existence of telescopers for rational functions in variables $t$ and $\vx$.
+We not only decide the summability of a rational function but also construct the indefinite sums explicitly if it is summable.
+In Section~\ref{sec:telescopers}, we again use the structure of isotropy groups and orbital decompositions to derive a criterion for the existence of telescopers for rational functions in variables $t$ and $\vx$.
+Moreover, we present an algorithm for computing a telescoper if it exists.